Year Joined MKLM: 2013

 Country: El Salvador

-Melissa is from North Huntingdon, PA, but recently lived in Long Beach, NY.
-She has a Bachelor of Science in Communications from La Roche College, PA, and a Master of Education in School Counseling from Manhattan College, NY.
-She was Director of Campus Ministry at Bishop Loughlin Memorial High School in Brooklyn.
+Melissa is from North Huntingdon, Pennsylvania, but recently lived in Long Beach, New York.
+She has a bachelor’s degree in communications from La Roche College, Pennsylvania, and a master of education in school counseling from Manhattan College, New York.
+She was director of campus ministry at Bishop Loughlin Memorial High School in Brooklyn.
 At La Roche, Melissa volunteered to advertise, promote and organize college events.
-At Bishop Loughlin, she assisted the Technology Director with social media, planned and chaperoned community service projects, and was involved in retreats.
-She was a Lasallian youth group co-moderator and cultivated youth leadership and community service, and did fundraising for a sister school in Kenya.
-At St. Ignatius Martyr Parish, Melissa served on the parish council.

-In El Salvador, Melissa initially lived and worked in La India, a semi-rural community outside of Cojutepeque.
+In El Salvador, Melissa with her husband, Peter, and children, Elijah and Evangelina, initially lived and worked in La India, a semi-rural community outside of Cojutepeque.
 Poverty was endemic and many homes lacked electricity and/or running water.
 Families struggled to make ends meet.
 Parents were often absent or working.
-This led to children spending their days on the streets and they became vulnerable to the gangs that recruited in the area.
+This led to children spending their days on the streets, and they became vulnerable to the gangs that recruited in the area.
 She helped students to stay in school by promoting reading and literacy.
 Melissa encouraged children and youth to develop their unique gifts, talents and teamwork skills through recreational activities such as a games, other dynamics and painting.
 She provided education, personal development and recreational opportunities to the underserved children and youth through San Juan Bautista Parish.